-Awards for All gives groups a quick and easy way to get small Lottery grants of between £500 and £10,000.
-You can apply at any time and you will normally hear our decision in three months.
+Awards for All is a quick and easy way to get small Lottery grants of between £500 and £10,000 for projects that last for a year at most (they can be shorter).

 Big Lottery Fund

 Getting in touch with us:

 If you have any questions our Outreach team will be happy to help you.
 We are in the office Monday to Friday from 9am to 5pm.
 Ring the main office number 028 90551455 and the receptionist will put you through.

 Or you can send us an email to firstname.lastname@example.org